Skip to main content Skip to home page

 • If possible, take a vacation before baby arrives: Go on a “babymoon” if you can.
 A short trip can be a nice opportunity for you and your partner to rest and spend uninterrupted time together before your little one arrives.
 Be sure to talk in advance to your healthcare provider, in case he or she suggests any travel restrictions.

-Find a Baptist Health Deaconess Pregnancy Care Provider Near You
+Find a Baptist Health Deaconess Madisonville Pregnancy Care Provider Near You

 Our doctors are honored to be part of your family’s pregnancy and birth experience.
-Call us at 270-326-3900 or search for a Baptist Health Deaconess health care practitioner in the Madisonville area.
+Call us at 270-326-3900 or search for a Baptist Health Deaconess Madisonville health care practitioner.

 Top Back to top